adam-abdurrehman/React-basic-layout/README.md

 ### Download from the code option!

+In my React Basic Layout Repo, you'll not find the node module folder!

+But you can add this by running this command `npm i` before the next command, it will automatically install node module folder

 Run the command in your vs code terminal as : `npm run dev`

 Currently, two official plugins are available: